 Will Oxy be offering a tuition discount since we’re going all-remote?

 All Occidental students who enroll in the Fall 2020 semester will receive a one-time $1,500 tuition credit for that semester.
 Regardless of the mode of instruction, Occidental students benefit from our rigorous and intellectually stimulating academic programs, our superb faculty, and our focus on personalized advising and a culture of care for the whole student.
 Remote or in-person, an Oxy education is a labor-intensive one.
 Having frozen tuition at 2019-20 level and provided the additional $1,500 tuition credit for each student, we are balancing our awareness of the investment our families are making with the need to ensure that we are not compromising the quality of our instruction or student support services, all available remotely: Hameetman Career Center, Intercultural Community Center, Student Leadership, Involvement & Community Engagement, Office of Religious and Spiritual Life, Center for Community Based Learning, Title IX and Project SAFE.

 Am I still eligible for a work study job?
 Are jobs being posted?

 Work-study awards are being included in 2020-21 financial aid packages, and students will be able to work remotely in some jobs that lend themselves to remote work.
 Job opportunities will be more limited because of the pandemic, and continuing uncertainty about fall enrollment and its impact on departmental budgets has delayed the posting of student jobs.
-As budget information becomes available to individual departments in the coming weeks, job openings for students with work-study awards will be posted on the HR website.
+As budget information becomes available to individual departments, job openings for students with work-study awards are being posted on the HR website.

 If a student lives off campus, how does this affect their financial aid or scholarship package?